worlddemocrats/academy/README.md

 # World Academy of Politics

-Welcome to the World Academy of Politics, the initiative dedicated to offering free, high-quality online education to the leaders of the future.
+Welcome to the World Academy of Politics, the initiative dedicated to providing free, high-quality online education for the leaders of the future.

 ## Curricula

-Here are the curricula currently on offer:

-- **Law**: Dive deep into legal systems, principles, and their application.
-- **Political Science**: Develop a foundational understanding of political ideologies, systems, and institutions.
-- **Economics**: Delve into the intersection of economics and politics, understanding economic systems, fiscal policy, and economic theory.

-We are continuously expanding and updating our educational resources to ensure a dynamic and comprehensive learning experience.
+Striving to offer a comprehensive understanding of concepts fundamental to disciplines related to politics, we design each curriculum to align with the degree requirements of the respective undergraduate majors.
+To begin with, our educational repertoire will cover the following foundational curricula:

+- International Relations
+- Law
+- Political Science

 ## Community